 Payment history is largest category in most credit scoring models.
 In FICO’s version, payment history accounts for 35% of you overall score and is determined by how timely you pay your bills, how late your payments are, and whether or not you have any foreclosures, lawsuits, or bankruptcies on record.

 Amount owed is worth 30% of your FICO score and refers to how well you manage and pay off debt.
 Credit utilization is major part of this category.
 For best score results, a credit utilization ratio at or under 30 percent of your available credit limit is recommended.

-This category looks at how long you’ve been using credit.
+This category looks at how long you’ve been reasonably using credit.
 For example, have been using the same credit card for 20 years or did you just open your first card last month?
 Generally speaking, the longer you’ve been successfully using credit, the better.
 Altogether, this category is worth 15% of your FICO score.

 Versions of FICO

 There are dozens of FICO versions which vary depending on who is requesting the credit score, such as a bank or car dealer.
 The type of loan you are getting may also be a factor.
 In addition, FICO releases updated credit scoring models periodically.
 However, lenders can choose to stick to their current versions.
 Thus, different lenders might be using an older version of FICO like FICO 5 or the most current version (FICO 9).